faisalsadi/ComputerVision/README.md

 Mohammad Sghayar

 This repository contains our solutions for the assignments completed during the Computer Vision course at the University of Haifa.
-The course focused on various aspects of computer vision such as , and we successfully completed three assignments:
+The course focused on various aspects of computer vision such as deep learning , camera geometry , Sterore images ,Object recognition:

 Assignment 1: Puzzle Solver using RANSAC
 In this assignment, we developed a puzzle solver using the Random Sample Consensus (RANSAC) algorithm.
 The goal was to stitch a given set of images together in the correct order so that the stitched images would form a complete puzzle.
 Prior to the stitching process, we implemented a method to calculate the correct position of each image.
 The resulting puzzle solver is capable of accurately arranging the images to create the final puzzle.